1wErt3r/eradio/README.md

-# EFL Boilerplate Template
+# eradio

-A minimal, well-structured starter template for building desktop applications with Enlightenment Foundation Libraries (EFL).
-It provides a clean "Hello, World!" example, a consistent Makefile, and a conventional project layout that you can copy and adapt for new projects.
+A simple internet radio player built with the Enlightenment Foundation Libraries (EFL).

 ## Features

-- Simple EFL (Elementary) window with centered "Hello, World!" label
-- Consistent Makefile with build, run, install, and warning-level targets
-- Conventional layout (`src/`) for easy expansion
-- Minimal dependencies (only `elementary` via `pkg-config`)
+- Search for radio stations using the [radio-browser.info](http://radio-browser.info/) API
+- List stations with their favicons
+- Play, pause, and stop radio streams
+- Search by station name, country, language, or tag

 ## Prerequisites

 - `EFL / Elementary`
 - `gcc` with C99 support
 - `pkg-config`
+- `libxml2`

 ## Project Structure

 - `configure.ac` — Autoconf script for project configuration and dependency checks.
 - `Makefile.am` — Top-level Automake file.
-- `src/main.c` — Entry point with a minimal EFL window.
+- `src/main.c` — Entry point and all application logic.
 - `src/Makefile.am` — Automake file for the source directory.
+- `data/` — Contains data files, such as the `.desktop` file and icon.
 - `README.md` — This guide.

 ## Build & Run